An Official Government Website

 Health Education

-Non-paid internship; one intern per semester, as needed; work on projects with Health Education Specialists in Tobacco Prevention and Cessation, Adolescent Pregnancy Prevention, and Physical Activity and Nutrition Programs.
+Non-paid internship; work on projects with Health Education Specialists in Tobacco Prevention and Cessation, and Physical Activity and Nutrition Programs.

 Major Areas of Responsibility: